smcaleese/resume-analyzer/docs/functional-spec/functional-spec.md

 # **3. Functional Requirements**
 ## 3.1 User Upload of CV
 **Description**
-* A user of the system must be able to uplaod a CV/Resume to the system and submit it for processing.
-The file must be encrytped during transport as it will contain user sensitive data and thus must be transmitted safely.
+* A user of the system must be able to upload a CV/Resume to the system and submit it for processing.
+The file must be encrypted during transport as it will contain user sensitive data and thus must be transmitted safely.

 **Criticality**
 * This feature is vital to the system as it is the main interaction and data source between the user and system.
 Without this feature we cannot get critical data needed for analysis such as skills, employment history and technical knowledge.

 **Technical Issues**
-* Their are two main technical challenges for this feature, this first is decoding a users file from its respectivve file type into a standardised file type which can be sent to the server.
-The second challenge is secruity as the file will almost definelty contain senstive information which must be kept secure during the upload process.
+* There are two main technical challenges for this feature, the first is decoding a users file from its respective file type into a standardised file type which can be sent to the server.
+The second challenge is security as the file will almost definitely contain sensitive information which must be kept secure during the upload process.

 **Dependencies**
 * This feature will have a dependency on the user being able to access and view the web application.

 ## 3.2 Parsing a User Submitted CV
 **Description**
-* The system must be able to parse a user submitted CV and indentify and extract key data such as skills, technical knowledge, past employment, cerifications, education and characteristics.
+* The system must be able to parse a user submitted CV and identify and extract key data such as skills, technical knowledge, past employment, certifications, education and characteristics.
 This will be carried out using machine learning based natural language processing.

 **Criticality**
 * This feature is required as this will be the main way that the system is able to gather data about a user and this data will be vital as it is what will be used for the analysis and review process which is the main functionality of the product.

 **Technical Issues**
-* The main technical issue faced with this feature will bbe the natural language processing as it is quite difficult for a machine to automatically to extract and categorise data from plain english into usable data is a fast an reliable manner.
+* The main technical issue faced with this feature will be the natural language processing as it is quite difficult for a machine to automatically to extract and categorise data from plain english into usable data is a fast an reliable manner.

 **Dependencies**
 * This feature is dependent on the CV upload feature as with out the user having the ability to upload and submit a CV to the system their would be no way for the system to get the CV to parse in the first place.

 ## 3.3 Gathering Job Market Data
 **Description**
-* The system needs to be able to automatically scrape and update its data in regards to to the current job market so that the data it gives abck to the user is up to date and relevent with the current state of the job market.
+* The system needs to be able to automatically scrape and update its data in regards to the current job market so that the data it gives back to the user is up to date and relevant with the current state of the job market.

 **Criticality**
-* This feature is very important as it will be the how the system gets information in about the job market that it will use to make evaluations and predictions to give helpful and useable data back to the user.
+* This feature is very important as it will be how the system gets information about the job market that it will use to make evaluations and predictions to give helpful and usable data back to the user.

 **Technical Issues**
-* The main technical challenge is finding and working with multiple data sources espcially those which do not have easily accessible APIs for out system to work with.
-On top of this storing and managng this data in a reliable and consitant way will also be a crucial technical challenge for this feature.
+* The main technical challenge is finding and working with multiple data sources especially those which do not have easily accessible APIs for our system to work with.
+On top of this, storing and managing this data in a reliable and consistent way will also be a crucial technical challenge for this feature.

 **Dependencies**
-* This feature does not have any dependcies on any other features with in the system and will serve as a standalone piece which works in the background to gather and feed data into the system.
+* This feature does not have any dependencies on any other features within the system and will serve as a standalone piece which works in the background to gather and feed data into the system.

+## 3.4 Performing Data Analysis
+**Description**
+* The system should use the data gathered from job market sources as well as the data extracted from the user's uploaded resume to perform meaningful and beneficial data analysis to provide helpful insights to the user.

+**Criticality**
+* This feature is vital to the functionality of the application as without this there would be no way for the user to get any functional purpose or use out of the system.

+**Technical Issues**
+* The main technical challenge is developing the various models and algorithms needed for combining and interpreting the data to make meaningful responses for the user.

+**Dependencies**
+* This feature is dependent on both the CV submission feature and the job market data gathering feature as these features will provide the necessary data for the analysis to take place.

 \
 \